ioBroker/ioBroker/doc/SCHEMA.md

 * common.getHistory         - (optional) [true/false] if adapter supports getHistory message
 * common.blockly            - (optional) [true/false] if adapter has custom blocks for blockly. (admin/blockly.js required)
 * common.webExtendable      - (optional) [true/false] if web server in this adapter can be extended with plugin/extensions like proxy, simple-api
 * common.webExtension       - (optional) relative filename to connect the web extension.
-E.g. in simple-api "lib/simpleapi.js" relative to the adapter root directory
+E.g. in simple-api "lib/simpleapi.js" relative to the adapter root directory.
+Additionally is native.webInstance required to say where this extension will be included.
+Empty means, it must run as own web service. "*" means every web server must include it.

 #### instance